oysteinje/devdrop/README.md

 > Portable development environments using Docker

-DevDrop lets you create, customize, and share complete development environments.
+DevDrop lets you create and customize complete development environments.
 Think "dotfiles for entire environments" – install your tools once, use them anywhere.

 ## What it solves